yogeshhegde/processor-sdk-doc/source/common/How_to_Guides/EVMK2H_Hardware_Setup.rst

 #.
 Open the LM Flash programmer utility.
 (Default location Start Menu ->
    All Programs -> Texas Instruments -> Stellaris -> LM Flash Programmer -> LM Flash Programmer )
 #.
-In the LM Flash Programmer Utility ‘Configuration’ tab, in the
+In the LM Flash Programmer Utility 'Configuration' tab, in the
-   interface section, select ‘Serial (UART)’ from the drop-down box on the left.
+   interface section, select 'Serial (UART)' from the drop-down box on the left.
 #.
 Select the BMC COM Port (the same COM port used to issue the ver
-   command earlier), and set the ‘Baud Rate’ to 115200.
+   command earlier), and set the 'Baud Rate' to 115200.
 #.
-Set ‘Transfer Size’ to 60, and make sure ‘Disable Auto Baud Support’
+Set 'Transfer Size' to 60, and make sure 'Disable Auto Baud Support'
    is unchecked.

    .. image::  /images/LMflashProg_Config.png

 #.
-In the ‘Program’ tab, Browse to the location of the binary file
+In the 'Program' tab, Browse to the location of the binary file
    containing the firmware update, and select it.
 #.
-Leave all other options as default, and press the ‘Program’ button.
+Leave all other options as default, and press the 'Program' button.
 #.
 After the programming is complete, power off the board.
 #.
 Reconnect the jumper.
 #.
 Open the HyperTerminal/Console for the BMC COM port.